 - MACo supports legislation that will provide counties and municipalities with adequate, up-front, impact funding to alleviate the demands on county and municipal services intensified by natural resources activity, so already stressed taxpayers will not suffer loss of services.
 MACo believes that the source of funding for this effort should not affect the current severance payments made to producing counties.

 - MACo believes that responsible mining is a cornerstone of Montana’s economy and passage of laws that unduly and negatively impact mining operations or encourage unnecessary litigation will harm the economic interests of Montana communities.

 - MACo believes that changes in permitting processes or rulemaking necessary to address environmental concerns associated with mining activity are better done in an open, participatory, public process where meaningful public input can be considered when making decisions impacting this vital component of our economy.

-- Jim McCormick, Chair, Lewis & Clark County Commissioner
+- Jim McCormick, Co-chair, Lewis & Clark County Commissioner